Keyboard shortcuts

 Statements

 Statements end with a newline.
-Bop automatically inserts semicolons after lines ending in an identifier, literal, true, false, none, break, continue, return, ), ], or }.
+Bop automatically inserts semicolons after lines ending in:

 You can put multiple statements on one line with an explicit semicolon: